Last Updated on November 19, 2020 by PixelPluck

 Choose Your Camera Setting

-Remember that a perfect exposure depends a lot on the conditions in which you are shooting in.
-Weather and pollution affects the clarity as well as color reproduction.
-Some of these may be adjusted later during post production and processing.
+Remember that perfect exposure depends a lot on the conditions in which you are shooting.
+Weather and pollution affect the clarity as well as color reproduction.
+Some of these may be adjusted later during post-production.

 If you want to have more color or more noise in your picture, crank your ISO setting higher.
 However noise is always unwanted element.
 Exposure length could be at 30 seconds maximum.
 Anything longer would get obvious trailing from the rotation.